“I ended up face to face with a conflict between my sexual identity and the Diagnostic and Statistical Manual of Mental Disorders”

 AA: So, did you come out to your family at that time as well?
 And how did they respond?

 DM: Well, dad kind of figured it out on his own.
-And when I got together with Nanette, we had dinner together and that was the start of a lifelong relationship that was a really wonderful relationship between Nanette and my father.
+And when I got together with Nanette, we had dinner together and that was the start of a really wonderful lifelong relationship between Nanette and my father.
 He loved her and even more than that, we went to see my grandfather (who we called Pop), we went to see Pop in New York City, Nanette and I. He was great.
 He was thrilled that she was a doctor, and from when he met her, he called her the doc.
 So he was really happy to know that he was going to have two doctors in the family.
 It was really wonderful in that regard.

 AA: That is wonderful.
 Was that a surprise to you that they responded so well?

 DM: Yes, it was.
-And it was as a result of probably a fair amount of sturm und drang on their point, on their behalf.
+And it was as a result of probably a fair amount of sturm und drang on their behalf.
 Again, we’re talking in the seventies, so it was kind of difficult, but dad was always wonderful once he accepted my being a lesbian.
 He was always really wonderful and very supportive.

 …everything I had read pathologized and or criminalized homosexuality.